inko-lang/inko/docs/source/getting-started/pattern-matching.md

 - Range patterns aren't supported, instead you can use pattern guards.
 - Types defining custom destructors can't be matched against.
-- `async` classes can't be matched against.
+- `async` types can't be matched against.
 - Matching against `Float` isn't supported, as you'll likely run into precision/rounding errors.
 - The value matched against can't be a trait.